Are you suited to Small Business?

 Whatever your reasons for going into business, if it’s your first time, there are some key questions that you need to answer if you want to give yourself the best possible chance to succeed.
 Small business is tough and you will need to draw on all of your resources and abilities to make it work.

-There’s a saying:”If it’s to be, it’s up to me.”
-One of the main differences between a small business owner and en employee and a business owner is that the business owner wakes up every morning and thinks “What do I need to do today to grow my business?”
-Or “how am I going to make a sale today?”
+There’s a saying: ”If it’s to be, it’s up to me.”
+One of the main differences between a small business owner, an employee and a business owner is that the business owner wakes up every morning and thinks “What do I need to do today to grow my business?”
+Or “how am I going to make a sale today?”.

-Business ownership can be challenging, fun and exciting.
-Bur it’s also a lot of work.
-Can you face 12 hour days six or seven days a week, especially in the early stages?
+Business ownership can be fun and exciting.
+But, it’s also be challenging and a lot of work.
+Can you face 12 hour days, six or seven days a week, especially in the early stages?

-Be prepared for this and be sure to schedule time for the things that are most important in your life, such as family and personal relationships.
-Surrounding yourself with supportive people will greatly increase your chances of staying the course.
+Be prepared for this and be sure to schedule a time for the things that are most important in your life, such as family and personal relationships.
+Surrounding yourself with supportive people will greatly increase your chances of staying on course.